top of page

 Definitions

-Gambling Addiction Counseling or Therapy
+Problem Gambling Counseling or Therapy

-The practice of gambling addiction counseling/therapy shall mean rendering or offering to render to individuals, groups, organizations, or the general public counseling/therapy services in settings of individual or group practice, involving the application principles and methods of the counseling profession which are associated with problem gambling.
+The practice of problem gambling addiction counseling/therapy shall mean rendering or offering to render to individuals, groups, organizations, or the general public counseling/therapy services in settings of individual or group practice, involving the application principles and methods of the counseling profession which are associated with problem gambling.

 The use of specific methods, techniques, or modalities within the practice of a Certified Gambling Addiction Counselor is restricted to therapists appropriately trained in the use of these methods, techniques, or modalities.
 A certified gambling addiction counselor, using this certification as a basis, may develop treatment plans but shall not attempt to diagnose, prescribe for, treat, or advise a client with reference to problems or complaints falling outside the boundaries of gambling addiction practice.

-Alabama Certified Gambling Addiction Counselor
+Alabama Certified Gambling Counselor

 Relevant Professional or Continued Educational Experience